wuzhengy/TAU/README.md

 # To do
 - [ ] resource management process,
 - [ ] re-announce management
-- [ ] for community admin, provide pc and linux tool for hosting dht.
+- [ ] for community admin, provide pc and linux tool for hosting dht, and commandline tool for publish magnet link.
+Android app and linux cli.